 So let’s back up a bit, because the standard color wheel, does have quite a bit to teach us.
+Note: the color wheel is not describing how light is combined to create colors, and there is a great deal more to color theory…but this will get us started.
 First, let’s get some basic vocabulary down.
 There are three levels of color.
 Primary, Secondary, and Tertiary.
 The primary colors are red, blue, and yellow.
 Secondary colors are made by combining two of the primary colors.
 Tertiary colors are made by combining two colors that are either primary or secondary.
 Spend a minute looking at the chart to see the three levels.

 Of course, it’s not like artist started with pigments in any of these precise colors and began mixing them to make the other colors.
 Pigments to make paints, until recently, had to be found in nature.
 They were ground up minerals, stones, and plants.
 Every artist, every day had to mix their own paints, and develop a discerning eye for slight variance in shades.
 Colors from different regions were different because the pigments they had to work with varied.
 As travel and trade became easier, artist were able to acquire new colors and new combinations grew from there.